k-plusplus/friendly-octo-fishstick/README.md

 - works! huzzah! working dockerfile is committed to "docker-fleet" folder in local machine..
 - begin testing on aligning working with cx now...
 - test 1 - remove entrypoint to start docker daemon (test 1.1 adding platform to build cmd)
-- t2 - on demand build first
+- t2 - on demand build first -> works
+- t3 - back on resrvd cap fleet...